 Q. If Atlantis once existed in the mid-Atlantic as Plato described, why isn't there geological evidence for it?

-The question implies that there is no geological evidence for it.
-I suggest you take a good look at the Geological and Paleontological pages of this site where geological evidence is presented in abundance.
+The question presumes that there is no geological evidence for it.
+Before making such a presumption one should take a good look at my Geological and Paleontological pages where geological evidence is presented in abundance.
 In addition, features discovered on the ocean floor (which Plato could not have known about) conform so closely to Plato's account that such coincidences go far beyond mere chance.
 Look at the color-coded bathemetric chart showing mountains (Azore Islands) in the north, a flat area (Plain of Atlantis) to the south, and even a long chain of seamounts trailing off toward North America ("other islands . . . [passage] to the whole of the opposite continent").
 The latter is a relatively late discovery, reaching right up to the continental shelf itself (which would have been above water during the ice age).
 The only way Plato could have known of such things is if they were once an ancient reality and the information was someway passed down to him.